sookinoby/sentiment-analysis2/README.md

  The convolution operation in the edges assumes the input is padded with zeros.
  This convolution operation will help you learn based on the [n-grams](https://en.wikipedia.org/wiki/N-gram) from the sequence.

-Next, we will look into how sentiment classification is performed using MXNet.
+Next, we will look into how sentiment classification is performed using MXNet, using a dataset of actual movie review sentences.

 ## Preparing your environment